Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 Aside from the indicators mentioned above, there is only one scientific way to measure synergy.
 Kolbe TeamSuccess® Solutions Team Optimization reports developed by the Kolbe Corp are what we use to measure synergy.
 As a Kolbe Certified Consultant for over 25 years, we regularly design and witness the evidence of synergy.

 In any situation, it is possible to predict how a team will and won't solve problems.
-In today's times, it is especially crucial to know when to engage the innovators and promoters and when to engage the analysts and planners.
+In today's times, it is especially crucial to know when to engage innovators and promoters, and when to engage analysts and planners.
 One wrong move can waste months and years of effort and dissuade top performers from being a part of the team.

 These times are crucial.
 There is no time to waste, and there is no excuse for not achieving your goals and initiatives if you have the right players working together in natural, informed, cohesive, and collaborative ways, which you have orchestrated for the scenarios you see ahead.

 The closeness that is achieved is invigorating and often the best kind of "family" that can exist.
-Yet too, accountability, clear expectations, and measurements are not only appreciated by your team, they are the fuel that keeps energy flowing through the river of your organization.
+Yet, accountability, clear expectations, and measurements are not only appreciated by your team; they are the fuel that keeps energy flowing through the organization.

 Previous